1839 Coringa cyclone: Background

-Coringa is a harbor city situated on the Bay of Bengal, near the mouth of the Godavari River.
+Coringa is a harbour city situated on the Bay of Bengal, near the mouth of the Godavari River.
 The population of the area is ten million and the harbor is a busy place of commerce, with the said area hoisting thousands of international ships and cargoes.

 In 1789, a different cyclone passed near the area, generating a large storm surge that killed over 20,000.
 Large ships sank in the rough waters off the Bay of Bengal and rice fields were destroyed by floods and wave surges.
 The city was almost wrecked, but managed to recover.
-After the city was rebuilt, the harbor became more active than it had been before.
+After the city was rebuilt, the harbour became more active than it had been before.
 The cyclone is dubbed in modern times The Great Coringa cyclone.

 Many ships passing through or near the port city started to observe a rainy pattern on 24 November 1839, a day before the cyclone made landfall.
-The stormy weather stopped on 26 November, based on ship logs.
+The stormy weather stopped on 26 November 1839, based on ship logs.

 Impact and aftermath

 On 25 November 1839, the cyclone struck Coringa, generating a large 40-foot storm surge that completely destroyed the area.
 In comparison to the 1789 storm, the damages were much worse.
-All 200,000 ships in the harbor were destroyed and houses were washed away.
-Trees were washed way and other structures in the city sustained damage.
+All 200,000 ships in the harbour were destroyed and houses were washed away.
+Trees were washed away and other structures in the city sustained damage.
 Cropland and sugarcane reaps flooded.
 The storm killed an estimated 300,000 individuals inland and at sea, making it the second-deadliest tropical cyclone worldwide, behind the 1970 Bhola cyclone.
 Only a few people survived the brunt of the cyclone, however.
 Cattle and some animals inland drowned in the storm surge.

 After the disaster, the survivors made no effort to rebuild the port.
 Most of them decided to migrate, staying away from the "cursed city".
 Some individuals left the coast to reconstruct their community, far inland.
 The region was dubbed Hope Island by British officials.

 An official of the British East India Company, Henry Piddington, coined the term cyclone in his reports for the first time while observing the swath of destruction made by the 1789 and 1839 storms.
 The word itself means the coil of a snake.